Continuing the Surviving Bipolar series.

-If you have Bipolar, then yes, it is perfectly normal.
+If you have bipolar, then yes, it is perfectly normal.

 Wait, where was I going again?
-Getting lost is also part of Bipolar.
+Getting lost is also part of bipolar.

 It Can Be a Scary Place in Here

-If someone is five minutes late getting somewhere, I just know they are dead.
+If someone is five minutes late getting somewhere, I know they are dead.

 Yep, it’s often a no-win situation.